Graphic Wall Clings for Slatwalls at Retail Store

 This is a project we did for Royal Billiard & Recreation, a retail store in Hatfield, PA that sells game room products.

 To update these walls with striking graphics, we visited Royal Billiard & Recreation’s showroom.
 There the owner, Audra Delconte, and our lead, Josh, worked together to come up with concepts for the two walls.
-Once the concepts where decided, compositions were crated with the pool balls and dartboard that would fit in the proper ratio of the two slat panels and photographed the setups.
+Once the concepts were decided, compositions were created with the pool balls and dartboard that would fit in the proper ratio of the two slat panels and the setups were photographed.
 Creating the compositions is an extremely important step and takes the experienced eye of a designer.
-Consider this: The walls are odd shapes and the arrangements, especially the pool balls, have to be created in a manner that will fit the wall properly once cropped to the proper shape.
+Consider this: the walls are odd shapes and the arrangements, especially the pool balls, have to be created in a manner that will fit the wall properly once cropped to the proper shape.

 - Allows the camera to shoot at a lower ISO, creating a sharper, less grainy image.

 - Creates dimension and separation of the products by controlling highlights and shadows.

 - Makes the colors more vibrant and gives the image more “pop”.